Between Truce And Violence: Nationalist Politics And The Birth Of Northern Ireland

 Recent Brexit debates caused contemporary commentators to debate the wisdom of abstention from Westminster.
 However, in the early decades of Northern Ireland, nationalists not only eschewed the Belfast parliament, but often lacked ideological cohesion or organisation at either grassroots or parliamentary level.[11]
 It was a situation that persisted until Nationalist Party began to collapse in the face of more dynamic alternatives in the late 1960s.[12]

-Dr Martin O’Donoghue is Teaching Associate in Modern British and Irish History at the University of Sheffield.
-His book, The Legacy of the Irish Parliamentary Party in Independent Ireland, 1922-1949, will be published in paperback by Liverpool University Press this September.
+Dr Martin O’Donoghue is a Research Fellow in the Max Planck Institute for Legal History and Legal Theory in Frankfurt am Main, Germany.
+Prior to this, he held a Teaching Associate position in Modern British and Irish History at the University of Sheffield.
+His book, The Legacy of the Irish Parliamentary Party in Independent Ireland, 1922-1949, was published by Liverpool University Press in September 2024.

 [1] A. C. Hepburn, ‘Catholic Ulster and Irish politics: the Ancient Order of Hibernians, 1905-14’, A past apart: studies in the history of Catholic Belfast 1850-1950 (Belfast, 1996).